jessefitz/jessefitz.me/index.markdown

 ---

 This is a space for things I find interesting in the moment that may or may not seem so interesting many moments from now.

-It's a living space, so be kind as I work on breathing some life into it.
+It's a living space.
+What's here today may very well not be here tomorrow :)